flutter/website/src/docs/release/breaking-changes/template.md

     but don't use "github.com" or "api.flutter.dev" or "pub.dev" in your URLs.
 Use the {{site.github}},
     {{site.api}}, or {{site.pub}} macros.
-  * AVOID "will", when possible, in other words, stay in the present tense.
+  * AVOID "will" when possible.
+In other words, stay in the present tense.
 For example:
     Bad: "When encountering an xxx value,
           the code will throw an exception."